DataWithMowa/E2E_Python_Analysis/README.md

         print(merged2.head())
         ```

-4.  **Charge Discrepancy Analysis:**
+4.  **Charge Difference Analysis:**
     * A 'Difference (NGN.)' column was created by subtracting the 'Expected Charge as per SIGMA' from the 'Billing Amount (NGN.)' from the courier invoice.
     * This column was used to analyze any differences between the two charge amounts.

 **Purpose:**

-These analytical steps were performed to identify discrepancies between the courier company's charged amounts and our expected charges, allowing us to assess the accuracy and efficiency of the courier services.
+These analytical steps were performed to identify differences between the courier company's charged amounts and our expected charges, allowing us to assess the accuracy and efficiency of the courier services.
 </details>

 ## Results & Findings: